 “I spent on webcopy 3 times and not happy so looking for one more time before I give up.
 Your rate $500 is high though so if you are not flexible/negotiable, it is OK if you don’t respond.”

 We did respond, suggesting he try Craig’s List.
-The referred to $500 is our minimum charge, which basically gets clients a comprehensive keyword analysis.
+The referred to $500 is our minimum charge, which basically gets clients a keyword analysis.
 His project, which comprised up to 20 pages, would cost several times that.

 Meanwhile, say he was looking at spending about $300 for the 20 pages of web writing.
 That’s $15 per page.
 And that’s supposed to include planning, interviews, research, copywriting, tags and revisions?